AnandKushwaha814/Netflix-Clone/README.md

 # Netflix-Clone
+A simple Netflix Clone made using Html & CSS.
+It responsive.
-A simple Netflix Clone made using Html & CSS Currently, I have implemented the basic UI with media details.
+Currently, I have implemented the basic UI with media details.